HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 Either choice will provide you with census data well-tailored for GIS methods.
 We recommend using one of these sources for digital mapping, as opposed to downloading directly from The U.S. Census Bureau portal.

-## Example data
+## Example data specifications
+- We will be exploring `tenure` data, which looks at owner vs. renter-occupied units.
+- We want census responses that have been aggregated to the **census tract** level.
-In this tutorial series, we will be working with `tenure` data.
-This variable addresses the percent of units that are owner vs. renter-occupied.
-We will be looking at areas around the Harvard campus, in Somerville and Cambridge.
+- Our area of study is near the Harvard campus, in Somerville and Cambridge.
+> **Geography note:** Tracts are a popular aggregation unit, as they are more granular than data aggregated to the county or state level, but more statistically reliable and available than data at the block level.

-You can apply what you learn in this tutorial series to any U.S. demographic factor, such as age, race, income, etc.
+The steps in this tutorial series will work for any U.S. census data, such as age, race, income, etc.

-![Screenshot of final map, showing renter occupied units in Somerville and Cambridge](media/1.png) _Example of the data we will work with, uploaded to ArcGIS Online._
+![Screenshot of final map, showing renter occupied units in Somerville and Cambridge](media/1.png) _Example of the tenure data we will work with, uploaded to ArcGIS Online._

 ## Do I need data?
 Sometimes, you don't need to download census data in order to make use of it for your research.
 Many tools, like [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex), allow you to visualize the data directly in the browser, and even export rendered maps.